-Scottish Hats are a type of headwear that is typically worn in Scotland.
-Scottish Caps (an other name of Scottish Hat) are often made from wool or another type of warm material, and many feature a tartan pattern.
-Scottish Hat can be worn for both casual and formal occasions, and are often seen as a symbol of Scottish culture and heritage.
-The Scottish Cap are a traditional Scottish Headgear that dates back to the 16th century.
-The Scottish Cap is often worn with a kilt or other traditional Scottish clothing.
+Scottish hats are a type of headgear typically worn in Scotland.
+Tartan caps (another name for Scottish hats) are often made of wool or another warm material and often feature a tartan pattern.
+Tartan hats can be worn for both casual and formal occasions and are often seen as a symbol of Scottish culture and heritage.
+The tartan cap is a traditional Scottish headwear item that dates back to the 16th century.
+The tartan cap is often worn with a kilt or other traditional Scottish clothing.

-The Scottish Hat is a popular choice of headgear for many Scottish people, as it is both stylish and practical.
-The wool material helps to keep the head warm in colder weather, and the short peak protects the eyes from the sun.
-The Scottish Cap is also often seen worn by members of the Scottish military, as it is considered to be a very patriotic piece of clothing.
+The tartan cap is a popular headwear choice among many Scots, as it is both stylish and practical.
+The wool material keeps the head warm in colder weather, and the short peak protects the eyes from the sun.
+The Scottish cap is also often worn by members of the Scottish military, as it is considered a very patriotic piece of clothing.

-Whether you are Scottish or not, the Scottish Hat is a great choice of hat for any occasion.
+Whether you are Scottish or not, the tartan cap is a great choice for any occasion.
 It is sure to keep you warm and add a touch of Scottish style to your outfit!

-Traditional Scottish Headwear are typically made of wool, and maybe adorned with clan tartans, feathers and checked bands.
-Being aware of the three main Types of Scottish Hats can help you decide how to choose one of your own.
+Traditional Scottish headpieces are usually made of wool and can be decorated with tartan patterns, feathers and plaid ribbons.
+Knowing the three main types of Scottish hats can help you choose your own.

-The Glengarry bonnet (scots cap) was worn at least as early as 1812.
-Scots Cap consists of a close-fitting, boat-shaped cap with a creased peak.
-The Glengarry bonnet might be decorated with a checked band, and a pom-pom, called a toorie, might be sewn on top.
-The cap is also sewn with ribbons hanging down the back.
-This cap could be folded flat and stuck into a pocket or waistband for easy transport.
+The Glengarry cap (tartan cap) has been worn since at least 1812.
+The tartan cap consists of a close-fitting, boat-shaped cap with a crumpled peak.
+The Glengarry cap may be decorated with a plaid band, and there may be a pom-pom called a toorie sewn on.
+The cap is also sewn with ribbons that hang down the back.
+This cap can be folded and put in a pocket or waistband for easy carrying.

-In its first incarnation, the Balmoral bonnet was a soft, knitted hat with a close-fitting band and a loose, flat crown.
-Over time, it became more structured, and today's Balmoral bonnet is made out of fairly stiff wool and the short crown falls to the right when it is being worn.
-Like the Glengarry bonnet, it may feature a checked or plain band, and there may also be a toorie sewn to the middle of the crown.
-Unlike the Glengarry bonnet where the ribbons are left loose and trailing, the ribbons of the Balmoral bonnet may be left loose or tied in a bow.
+In its first form, the Balmoral cap was a soft, knitted cap with a tight-fitting band and a loose, apartment crown.
+Over time, it became more structured, and today's Balmoral cap is made of fairly stiff wool and the short crown falls to the right when worn.
+Like the Glengarry cap, it may have a plaid or solid color band, and there may also be a wicket sewn into the center of the crown.
+Unlike the Glengarry cap, where the bands hang down loosely, the bands of the Balmoral cap can be left loose or tied into a bow.

-The Tam O'Shanter (tam hats), also simply called a tam, received its name from a poem by Robert Burns.
-In structure, it is similar to the Balmoral bonnet, but where the Balomoral bonnet has a very short crown, the crown of the tam is larger and looser.
-Unlike the Glengarry bonnet and the Balmoral bonnet, which were worn by officers, tams were commonly worn by soldiers.
+The Tam O'Shanter (Tam hats), also known simply as the Tam, got its name from a poem by Robert Burns.
+In terms of structure, it resembles the Balmoral hood, but while the Balomoral hood has a very short crown, the Tam's crown is larger and looser.
+Unlike the Glengarry hood and the Balmoral hood, which were worn by officers, the Tams were usually worn by soldiers.